emilsjol/killercoda_tutorial/bandit/outro.md

 Congratulations, you have now learned how to use Bandit to perform security linting on your Python files!

-Best of luck on your continued developer and DevOps journey! :)
+We hope you found this tutorial useful, and we wish you the best of luck on your continued developer and DevOps journey! :)

+// Isak and Emil

 ```
 / )( \(  __)(  )  (  )    (    \ /  \ (  ( \(  __)  / \